nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.8.
 Deleting a Goal
-This command allows you to delete goals from _Ha(ppy)Bit_.
-This allows them to rid the app of goals you decide not to pursue any further or may deem to be irrelevant.

-A `DeleteGoalCommand` object is returned from the `DeleteParser` if the user input is successfully parsed as shown below.
-If the delete command is not provided with a goal index, it will throw an exception.
+This section describes the implementation of how the user can delete a goal from their list of tracked goals.

+#### 4.8.1.
+Implementation

 ![](Diagram_Images/Implementation_Diagram_Images/DeleteGoalCommandParserSequenceDiagram.png))